 This design is a concept.
 During this project, I never was an employee of Spotify or any of the associated companies.

-I designed and built the Prototype because I enjoy using Spotify daily and saw good potential for the improvement of the user experience by transforming the Search page into a Discover page.
+I designed and built the Prototype because I saw good potential for the improvement of the user experience and the amount of streamed hours of content.

-And also because I love (re)designing digital products and improving their UI & UX.
+Also, because I love (re)designing digital products and improving their UX & UI.